 TIG welding and MIG welding both use electric arcs, filler metals and shielding gasses to create a weld.
 But their techniques, applications and finishes are quite different.
 As with any welding project, success depends on choosing the right processes and equipment.
 So we created a list of reasons to choose TIG welding over MIG welding.
 (Click here for the reasons to choose MIG welding over TIG welding.)

 RELATED: Arc Welding Equipment and Processes

 If MIG welding is known for quantity, TIG is its quality counterpart.
 It produces a fine, clean, beautifully crafted weld that’s the clear winner when details matter.
 It works very well on a wide variety of thinner-gauge materials like aluminum and stainless steel alloys, and is the process of choice for fine-tuned smaller projects like gunsmithing, tool boxes, repairs or ornamental pieces.
+So, TIG is the better alternative for projects with a focus on aesthetic appeal.
 It’s also growing in popularity across larger industries that require precision parts and equipment like transportation, aerospace and the military.

 Detail also comes from the operator’s control over the heat of the arc.
 Using a foot pedal, the heat can be brought down so that it doesn’t cause damage to thin, fine metals.
 As you can imagine, however, this level of precision doesn’t come quickly or easily.
 Using two hands and a foot takes more specialized training and experience than operating a MIG gun — it also takes a lot longer to create the weld.